BenjaminSiskoo/nSide/README.txt

       Added support for TVROM.
 TR1ROM support already existed, which provides four-screen mirroring, but it did not recognize TVROM as also having it.
       Needed to play Rad Racer II.
+      Added support for Acclaim's MC-ACC chip, which fires IRQs on PPU A12 falling edges instead of rising edges.
+Needed to properly display The Incredible Crash Dummies's messages during its intro.
     ExROM (MMC5)
       Fixed a bug in CHR mode 0 concerning background access to the PPU.
       Originally, though an increment of 1 to $512B advanced by 0x2000 bytes,